Oldunixhacker/pysetup/README.md

   After logging in, download the binary:</br>
   [**Download through GHA...**](https://github.com/TylerMS887/pySetup/actions)

-We are going to create a new project, to ensure the current directory is not messed up:
+We are going to create a new project folder, to ensure the current directory is not messed up:

 ```
 mkdir ~/pysetup-example